pakoszg/todo-app/README.md

 # todo-app
-Simple todo application created using javascriptw with webpack
+Simple todo application created using javascript with webpack